 We can’t accept black boxes.
 It’s so important that you’re not hiding what you did, even if you automate things or if you work in this data-centric view.
 Building process in the background is important for keeping those advantages but it’s even more important because otherwise, you wouldn’t be able trust those results entirely.

 To see a demonstration of RapidMiner Turbo Prep, check out the “Intuitive Data Prep for Machine Learning” webinar.
 I recommend fast forwarding to the 12:00 minute mark, since this post covered the introduction.
-Or go give it a try and tell me what you think.
+Or learn more about RapidMiner Studio and RapidMiner Go and tell me what you think.

 Related Resources.
 Take a Look!